A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 and his superior flexibility in the shoulders, elbows, knees, ankles, and feet,

 only help to exemplify proper technique.

-Tyler Clary is an immensely skilled swimmer and also a decorated Olympian.
+Tyler Clary was an immensely skilled swimmer and a decorated Olympian.

 Tyler is the star for a two-minute, instructional video produced by swimming gear company Speedo.